thehummingbird/robotics_demos/README.md

 - Behavior Trees in C++
 - Lifecycle Nodes in ROS 2 C++
 - Kalman Filter from scratch in Python (1D)
+- Monocular Visual Odometry in C++ for KITTI Dataset